yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 both a path alias and a normal directory path.

 A path alias is also closely related to a class namespace.
-It is recommended that a path alias be defined for each root namespace, thereby allowing you to use Yii the class autoloader without any further configuration.
+It is recommended that a path alias be defined for each root namespace, thereby allowing you to use Yii class autoloader without any further configuration.
 For example, because `@yii` refers to the Yii installation directory, a class like `yii\web\Request` can be autoloaded.
 If you use a third party library, such as the Zend Framework, you may define a path alias `@Zend` that refers to that framework's installation